$\tau$ data-driven evaluation of Euclidean windows for the hadronic vacuum polarization

 \section{Acknowledgements}

 We have benefited from discussions with Rafel Escribano on this topic.
+We are indebted to Michel Davier, Gabriel López Castro, Bogdan Malaescu and Zhiqing Zhang for extremely useful discussions and detailed comparisons of our mutual results.
+It is always instructive and enlightening to learn something from Vincenzo Cirigliano.
+We thank the anonymous referees for their very useful reports, which helped us to improve this letter.
 The work of P. M. has been supported by the European Union’s Horizon 2020 Research and Innovation Programme under grant 824093 (H2020-INFRAIA- 2018-1), the Ministerio de Ciencia e Innovación under grant PID2020-112965GB-I00, and by the Secretaria d’Universitats i Recerca del Departament d’Empresa i Coneixement de la Generalitat de Catalunya under grant 2021 SGR 00649.
 IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.
 J. A. M. is also supported by MICINN with funding from European Union NextGenerationEU (PRTR-C17.I1) and by Generalitat de Catalunya.
 P.~R. thanks partial funding from Conacyt and Cátedras Marcos Moshinsky 2020 (Fundación Marcos Moshinsky).